Heaven's Design Team: Design Team

-Kanamori is a flamboyant woman with an eye for beauty and style, the basis for her designs.
+Kanamori is a fashonista with an eye for beauty and style, the basis for her designs.
 Most of her designs are birds since she is the one who designed the original bird model, her greatest masterpiece.
 She is the only member of the design team to regularly change attire.
 She has a tendency to be overly dramatic in most situations and hates to settle on her designs if they are not absolutely aesthetically beautiful in her opinion.
 She has a strong dislike of insects in general, but is more than willing to use the insect department's input to finish a design if absolutely necessary such as her hummingbird.